 Our Made in America Process

-Manufacturing is a critical part of the U.S. economy, making up 11% of the total GPD.
+Manufacturing is a critical part of the U.S. economy, making up 11% of the total GDP.
 We at Graber Manufacturing, Inc. are proud to say that all of our products are made in the U.S.A.
 Our company is based entirely out of Waunakee, Wisconsin, and we'd love to share our process of how things get made with you!

 The first step in our production process is receiving and sorting steel as it comes into our shop.
 We have several local suppliers, steel rolling mills, close by to us in the Midwest.
 Some of the steel we receive arrives pre-cut, and will be stored in our factory until it is ready to be used.
 Steel that has not been pre-cut will be stored separately in our facility, and taken down as needed for projects as they are assigned.